 - In a large mixing bowl combine the cake mix, sugar, flour, and salt.
-Add in the eggs, milk, buttermilk, and sour cream, beat with an electric mixer until combined, 2-3 minutes.
-Add in half of the caramel sauce, mix into the batter.
+Add in the eggs, milk, buttermilk, and sour cream, beat with an electric mixer until combined, about 1 minute.
+Add 1/4 cup of the caramel sauce, mix into the batter.

 - Bake for 36-39 minutes or until a toothpick inserted in the center of the cake comes out clean.
 Allow the cake to cool completely before adding frosting.

 - In a small-medium sized pot over medium heat on the stove, melt the butter and brown sugar.
 Stir frequently until melted.
 Allow the mixture to come to a simmer.

 - Once simmering, add in the heavy cream, stir and allow the mixture to return to a simmer.